The-Sequence-Ontology/MSO/README.md

 The taxonomy of the SO has been significantly refactored and designed to be as parallel as possible to that of the MSO.

-Both ontologies are available in OWL and OBO format (MSO.owl, MSO.obo, SO.owl, SO.obo).
+Both ontologies are available in OWL and OBO format (MSO.owl, MSO.obo, SO_refactored.owl, SO_refactored.obo).
 The OBO files can be opened in OBO-Edit (if one really must do so), but make sure that "Allow dangling references" is checked in the Advanced settings when loading and ignore non-critical warnings.
 Also, cross-products will not display properly.

 The ontology is also available as a merge of MSO and SO.
 Here, the relation of "generically depends on" for each applicable SO entity on its corresponding MSO bearer is explicitly asserted.